alcir/bkzones/README.md

 This script is **very far** from being reliable and secure.

-Use at your own risk!
+Use it at your own risk!

 Installation
 ------------